marcodev1x/marcodev1x/README.md

 # Marco Antonio

-Backend Software Engineer focused on Go, distributed systems, event-driven architectures and financial services.
+Software Engineer focused on Go and Node.js, distributed systems, event-driven architectures and financial services.

 I build and operate services on a surety insurance platform: an ecosystem of 150+ Go microservices connected through gRPC, Kafka and API gateways, where